coding610/pathtracer/docs/styleGuide.md

 ## **1. File Structure & Organization**

 ### **1.1.
 Includes**
-- Any file using OpenGL dependencies **must** include headers in this order:
+- Any file using OpenGL dependencies should include headers in this order:
   ```cpp
   #include <GL/glew.h>
   #include <GLFW/glfw3.h>